-The future beckons but, before we get the 2022 engines fully fired up, we wanted to share a few of our own highlights from the year that was, what we felt needed our focus and support.
+The future beckons but, before we get the winter engines fully fired up, we wanted to share a few of our own highlights the recent past.

 We spent a chunk of the year on research in the area of consumer preference for sustainable products and companies, what we call Customer Science.
 We reported on some of those results in articles in this space and also in a story published by Sustainable Brands.
 All of these illustrated some of the features that make our approach unique:

 - Observing consumers making actual selections rather than asking them about generic hypotheticals

 - Incorporating choice psychology and other scientific findings into our experimental design

 - Breaking critical questions into their key elements, thus transforming a single question into as many as eight separate hypotheses

 - Drawing on much larger sample sizes – often ten times than what others use

 The results clearly showed that sustainable products, and companies that are leaders in sustainability and CSR, are preferred by customers.

 It turns out this trend goes beyond value-added consumer products and extends to commodity ingredients.
 In addressing a symposium by a US agricultural trade association, Valutus was able to show that sustainable ingredients can bump preference for food products, leading to increased sales and ROI.